 Candidate Facilitated Portal

-Almost 83% recruiters now agree it’s a candidate driven job market and so the third generation job portals primarily focus on building a healthy relationship with the candidates.
-The on-boarding process emphasizes on what the candidates want from the company, by briefing about the company’s culture, brand, mission and success rate.
+Almost 83% recruiters now agree it’s a candidate-driven job market and so the third generation job portals primarily focus on building a healthy relationship with the candidates.
+The on-boarding process emphasizes what the candidates want from the company, by briefing about the company’s culture, brand, mission and success rate.

 Mobile Dominated Recruitment